Lexington (plantation): Later existence (1888 – 1968)

+As a park (1985 – present)

 Archeologists investigated the Lexington site beginning around 2006.
 It was added to the National Register of Historic Places in 2013, in part because of its landscape design unearthed during those excavations, which resembles that of Gunston Hall, as well as Marlborough, a now defunct Stafford County plantation once the home of John Mercer, George Mason's relative, guardian during his minority and mentor, and who died in 1768.